zhongzisha/alphafold3_google/docs/installation.md

 nvidia-smi  # Check that the drivers are installed.
 ```

-Accept "Pending kernel upgrade" dialog if it appears.
+Accept the "Pending kernel upgrade" dialog if it appears.

 You will need to reboot the instance with `sudo reboot now` to reset the GPU if
 you see the following warning: